git-eternal/clicker/README.md

 ![clicker lol](https://user-images.githubusercontent.com/45088542/111175652-dd8b0a00-8565-11eb-8f74-d83b25a9c621.png)

 # note
+wrote this in about 2 hours. a lot of stuff here isn't optimized or written very well.

 to make this more secure, you can make your own auth, xor encrypt all plaintext strings, lazy import winapi functions and obfuscate with a protector like themida/vmprotect. enjoy!

 if you have questions about stuff, dm me on discord: eternity#1010